flancia-coop/doc.anagora.org/against-meta.md

 Since its launch, Meta has met the "origin of a pattern of hate speech" criterion for defederation ("suspend" in Mastodon terminology)

-Recent changes to the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/) make it clear that Meta
+With recent changes to the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/), Threads explicitly allows hate speech, including specifically "allegations of mental illness .. when based on gender or sexual orientation".
+This removvez

 It is currently: a DRAFT or work in progress.
 If there is consensus we will use this text to start a vote on this key issue affecting the [[social.coop]] community.